Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 The layout of the environment for both tasks changes depending on the task.<br>
 The RL algorithm that I used is a simplified version Q-Learning as it does not require a model of the environment, and it can handle problems with<br>
 transitions and rewards without requiring adaptations.
 Our agent has 3 times 8 input nodes each one corresponding to one ray.<br>
-8 Rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deaccelerating <br>
+8 Rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deaccelerating.<br>
-A view-angle between -45 and +45 degrees and a viewrange of 50 pixels.<br>
+A view-angle between -45 and +45 degrees and a view range of 50 pixels.<br>
 In total these return 11 output nodes returning an rotation value between -pi and +pi.<br>

 <br>
-For the GA, (as previously explained) I decided to use stochastic Selection <br>
+For the GA (as previously explained), I decided to use the Stochastic Selection - as this one allowed enough<br>
-as this one allowed enough variation while disallowing the fittest agents to saturate <br>
+variation while hindering the fittest agents to saturate from one generation to the next. <br>
-from one generation to another.
 Uniform crossover, and a mutation rate of 1% and amplitude of 3%.<br>

 <br>